 Anyone who's worried they have signs or symptoms of cancer should contact their GP as soon as possible.
 Don't put off getting help – the earlier cancer is detected the better.

 Cancer Research and Macmillan have specific guidance on coronavirus for cancer patients.

 If you're having surgery or a procedure there are things you might need to do:

 These measures are to help stop the spread of the virus.
 Your clinician will advise you on what steps you need to take.

 If you have symptoms of coronavirus, or a member of your household does, you must let your doctor or clinician know before attending your appointment.
 You must also let your doctor or clinician know if you've been advised to self-isolate by the test and trace service, or by the NHS Covid-19 app.

-In most cases your appointment will be rearranged, however, some people who are receiving life-saving treatment will be asked to still attend.
-If this is the case, your clinician will put in place extra precautions to keep you safe.
+In most cases, your appointment will be rearranged – however, some people who are receiving life-saving treatment will be asked to still attend.
+If this is the case, your clinician will put in place extra precautions to keep you and others safe.

 If you’re currently in hospital or are admitted as a result of coronavirus, there are a few things it's worth knowing about how the discharge process will work during the outbreak:

 If you need more care on discharge than when you came into hospital, this additional care will be provided free of charge for up to six weeks to support your recovery.
 After this time, you may be asked to contribute towards the cost of your care and the person co-ordinating your care should explain how this is decided.